Gianluigi Buffon: 2014 World Cup

 On 12 May, Buffon was named in Italy's 31-man preliminary World Cup squad by Cesare Prandelli, and on 31 May, he was named the starting goalkeeper and captain in the final squad.
-Italy were placed in Group D, in the so-called "group of death", or "group of champions", with Costa Rica, England and Uruguay.
+Italy were placed in Group D, in the so-called "group of death", with Costa Rica, England and Uruguay.
 Buffon became the third player to be part of five World Cup squads, tying the records held by Mexican goalkeeper Antonio Carbajal and German footballer Lothar Matthäus.
-Due to an ankle injury suffered in training, Buffon was not selected to start in Italy's first match of the World Cup against England on 14 June 2014; he was replaced by Salvatore Sirigu.
-Andrea Pirlo captained the team in his absence, as Italy won the match 2–1.
+Due to an ankle injury suffered in training, Buffon was not selected to start in Italy's first match of the World Cup against England on 14 June 2014.

 In Italy's next group match, which ended in a 1–0 loss to Costa Rica, he captained his national side for the first time at a World Cup, the fourth World Cup in which he appeared.
 In Italy's final group game against Uruguay, Buffon saved shots from Luis Suárez and Nicolás Lodeiro, as Italy were reduced to ten men following Claudio Marchisio's controversial red card.
 Buffon was eventually beaten in the 81st minute by a Diego Godín header, moments after Luis Suárez's bite on Giorgio Chiellini.
 Buffon was voted man of the match for his performance.
 Italy finished in third place in their group, and were eliminated in the group stage for a second consecutive World Cup.

 Euro 2016

 Buffon made his first appearance for Italy under new manager Antonio Conte on 9 September 2014, captaining his team in their opening European Championship qualifying match against Norway in Oslo.
 He kept a clean sheet as Italy won the match 2–0.
 On 12 June 2015, Buffon became the first player to appear in 50 UEFA competitive international matches in Italy's 1–1 away draw against Croatia in a European qualifying match.
-Buffon saved an early Mario Mandžukić penalty, but was taken off at half time and replaced by Salvatore Sirigu due to an injury.
-He made his 150th appearance for Italy on 6 September 2015, keeping a clean sheet in a home 1–0 win over Bulgaria, his 62nd clean sheet at the international level.
-Italy qualified for Euro 2016 on 10 October in a 3–1 win over Azerbaijan.
+Buffon saved an early Mario Mandžukić penalty, but was taken off at half time due to injury.
+He made his 150th appearance for Italy on 6 September 2015, keeping a clean sheet in a 1–0 home win over Bulgaria, his 62nd clean sheet at the international level.